 Decide between seed and ready-roll grass

 Depending on how quickly you want to turn around the look of your lawn, you also have two choices.
 For one, you can opt for ready-roll sod grass and have a new lawn in no time.
 However, you also want to keep in mind that this approach can be quite expensive and might not root as well as natural grass.
 Moreover, your options are limited and they are mostly not shade-tolerant.
+A quality lawn is safe for pets, but some fertilizers can cause an allergic reaction, use generic vetmedin.
 Then, you can also opt for seeds.
 This approach will not cost as much and you can choose from a wider array of types.
 However, it will take some time for the grass to grow and you will need to ensure it gets watered properly.

 See how much moisture the type you choose requires